Reece Welch: Club career

 Welch joined the Everton academy at the age of 7.
 In September 2020, he signed his first professional contract with the club, signing on for three years.
 On 3 March 2022, Welch made his professional debut as a substitute in the 2–0 FA Cup victory over Boreham Wood.

+On 10 August 2023, Welch joined League Two club Forest Green Rovers on a season-long loan deal.
+On 3 January 2024, he was recalled by Everton after making 23 appearances in all competitions.

+On 6 September 2024, Welch joined Challenger Pro League club Deinze on a season-long loan deal.
+He returned to Everton in December 2024 after Deinze was declared bankrupt and ceased operations.

 International career

 Born in England, Welch is of Jamaican descent.
 He has played for England at various youth international levels.